TabbycatDebate/tabbycat/docs/features/draw-generation-bp.rst

 Assignment method
 -----------------

-Tabbycat uses the Hungarian algorithm to solve the assignment problem.
+Tabbycat uses the `Hungarian algorithm <https://en.wikipedia.org/wiki/Hungarian_algorithm>`_ to solve the `assignment problem <https://en.wikipedia.org/wiki/Assignment_problem>`_ of assigning teams to positions in debates.
+This can be run with or without preshuffling:

+.. rst-class:: spaced-list

-- **Hungarian** just runs the Hungarian algorithm on the position cost matrix as-is, with no randomness.
+- **Hungarian algorithm** just runs the Hungarian algorithm as-is, with no randomness.
+This probably isn't what you want.

-- **Hungarian with preshuffling** also runs the Hungarian algorithm on the position cost matrix, but randomly permutes the rows and columns of the cost matrix beforehand, so that the draw is randomized.
+- **Hungarian algorithm with preshuffling** also runs the Hungarian algorithm on the position cost matrix, but shuffles the input so that the draw is randomized, subject to having optimal position allocations.

+  Preshuffling doesn't compromise the optimality of position allocations: It simply shuffles the order in which teams and debates appear in the input to the algorithm, by randomly permuting the rows and columns of the position cost matrix.
+The Hungarian algorithm still guarantees an optimal position assignment, according to the chosen position cost function.

-.. note:: Running the Hungarian algorithm without preshuffling has the side effect of grouping teams with similar speaker scores in to the same room, and is therefore prohibited by WUDC rules.
-Its inclusion is mainly academic; most tournaments will not want to use it.
+.. note:: Running the Hungarian algorithm *without* preshuffling has the side effect of grouping teams with similar speaker scores in to the same room, and is therefore prohibited by WUDC rules.
+Its inclusion as an option is mainly academic; most tournaments will not want to use it in practice.

+No other assignment methods are currently supported.
+For example, Tabbycat can't run fold (high-low) or adjacent (high-high) pairing *within* brackets.